Spectrum of extended systems from Reduced Density Matrix Functional Theory

+In order to calculate $\epsilon^{\pm}$ as expressed in Eq. (\ref{dedeta}) one requires number of {\bf k}-points times the number of natural orbital (typically $\sim$2500) ground-state calculations.
+This is still a formidable task and hence we make another simplification; we assume that upon adding/subtracting an electron at {\bf k} from the BvK cell the only occupation number that will change significantly is the one that corresponds to the very same {\bf k} while all the other occupation numbers and natural orbitals remain unchanged.
+Under this assumption Eq. \ref{dedeta} reduces to

+This approximation can be further validated by plotting E as a function of $n_{\bf k}$-- we find for all the materials involved a nearly linear behaviour (see Fig. \ref{stline}).
+This implies that the Slater-type evaluation of the total-energy difference in Eq. (\ref{dedn}) is rather accurate.
+While for the highest occupied and the lowest unoccupied QP state the above procedure is perfectly justified, we use it also for higher/lower lying states, i.e. we calculate the spectrum using Eq. (\ref{dos}) with

+Use of the ground-state RDMFT in Eq. (\ref{dedn2}) for states away from the chemical potential can be problematic; the procedure implicitly assumes that local-minima of the ground-state functional represent excited-state energies, a feature that has been shown for the ground-state DFT functional\cite{perdew2}.
+Whether a similar statement can be proved in RDMFT is currently unknown.

-We now deploy this scheme for the determination of the spectra of several extended solids; the strongly correlated Mott insulators NiO, CoO, FeO and MnO; the band insulator BN; the transition metal V, and the Nobel metal Cu.
-All calculations are performed using the full-potential linearized augmented plane wave code Elk\cite{elk}, with practical details of the calculations following the scheme described in Ref.~\onlinecite{sharma08}.
+Following the above procedure the DOS for the strongly correlated Mott insulators NiO, CoO, FeO and MnO is calculated using the full-potential linearized augmented plane wave code Elk\cite{elk}, with practical details of the calculations following the scheme described in Ref.~(\onlinecite{sharma08}).

-Presented in Fig.~\ref{tmo-dos} are the spectra generated via Eq.~\ref{dedn} for the Mott insulators under consideration.
-Also shown are $GW$ data taken from Refs.~\onlinecite{rodl09,kobayashi08} and dynamical mean field theory (DMFT) results that for NiO taken from Refs.~\onlinecite{oki08,ren06} and for MnO from Ref.~\onlinecite{kunes08}.
-For details of these calculations we refer the reader to the afore mentioned works, however we note that in all cases the calculations are spin polarized.
-The experimental data are from Refs.~\onlinecite{elp91a,elp91b,sawat84,bagus77} for MnO, CoO, NiO and FeO respectively.
+Presented in Fig.~\ref{tmo-dos} are the spectra generated via Eq.~(\ref{dedn2}) for the Mott insulators under consideration.
+Also shown are $GW$ data taken from Refs.~\onlinecite{rodl09,kobayashi08} and DMFT results form Refs.~\onlinecite{oki08,ren06,kunes08}.
+For details of these calculations we refer the reader to the aforementioned works, however we note that both DMFT and $GW$ method require as a starting point the spin-polarized DFT.
+Additionally DMFT also requires an empirical Mott-Hubbard parameter $U$ \cite{anisomov}.
+The experimental data shown in Fig. ~\ref{tmo-dos} are taken from Refs.~\onlinecite{elp91a,elp91b,sawat84,bagus77,bowen75}.

-It is immediately apparent from Fig.~\ref{tmo-dos} that RDMFT captures the essence of Mott-Hubbard physics: all the TMOs considered are \emph{insulating in the absence of spin order}.
-Furthermore, examination of the spectra for NiO and CoO reveals an excellent agreement between the RDMFT peak positions and the corresponding XPS and BIS data.
-In fact, not only are the peak positions well reproduced, but also their relative weights.
-Turning to MnO, one notes a similarly good agreement between experiment and the RDMFT results for peak positions with, however, somewhat worse agreement regarding the relative weights.
+It is immediately apparent from Fig.~\ref{tmo-dos} that RDMFT captures the essence of Mott-Hubbard physics: all the TMOs considered are \emph{insulating in the absence of any long range spin order}.
+This fact was already noticed in the previous work \cite{sharma08} where the presence of gap without any spin-order was deduced via a very different technique, namely the discontinuity in the chemical potential as a function of the particle number.